alimatai/AdaptSearch_Documentation/source/CodeML_Results_Analysis.rst

    :param verbose: activate the display of conserved and neutral sites in the result
    :type verbose: bool

-   This function works in the same way than details_on_sites() but writes the results in a csv table.
+.. todo:: This function works in the same way than details_on_sites() but writes the results in a csv table.

 .. py:function:: details_on_branches(pval, alt_model, null_model, tree)